 Deciphering Your Credit Score

-The average credit score in America is 703 but it’s also dependent by location and age.
+The average credit score in America is 703 but it’s also dependent on location and age.

 Here are the credit score range rankings: